rogertheshrubb3r/testvps/README.md

 # testvps
-Script to test connection speed using (looking glass) test files of VPS providers (and others)
+Script to test connection speed using test files of VPS providers (and others)

 Written in bash.
 Messy code.